react-native-community/releases/README.md

 1. Additional changes that have landed in the `master` branch since the stable branch was originally created and are deemed required for the version to be finalized are [cherry-picked][cherry-picking] onto the stable branch.
 These can be bug-fixes for previously released versions, including the RC, or changes otherwise deemed an improvement for the version to be finalized, such as [UX]/[DX] improvements.
 1. Steps 2 through 3 are repeated until consensus is reached that the version is good enough to be released as a stable version.
 1. A stable version is released and communications are sent out to the community informing them of the availability of a new stable version and what changes it includes.
-1. Steps 2 through 5 are repeated on the stable branch for bug-fixes _only_ and will result in a [patch release].
+1. Steps 3 through 5 are repeated on the stable branch for bug-fixes _only_ and will result in a [patch release].
+I.e. no release-candidates are published for patch versions.
 1. The entire process is repeated from step 1 for the next [minor version], which will include all the changes that were made on the `master` branch previously but were not yet cherry-picked.

 ```